-If your car is making strange noises, it might be time to take it to the garage.
+If your car is making strange noises or the service light is lit up, it might be time to take it to the garage.
 The last thing you need is your car breaking down or having to fork out for a costly repair.

 Catching these signs early can stop minor issues developing into bigger ones and possibly save you a small fortune.